 - Tracking expenses

-Each feature in itself is not always as useful, but you will see that combined they make Curve the perfect card to use on a daily basis.
+Each feature in itself is not always as helpful, but you will see that combined, they make Curve the perfect card to use daily.

 Probably the most unique feature of Curve is that you can use this card as your only card and still pay for expenses with other cards because of the

 Paid on the wrong card?
-No biggie just rewind.
-Switch payments from one card to another, up to 30 days after the payment was made up to €5,000!
-Simply tap the transaction you want to move, click “Go Back in Time” and swipe to the card you’d like to pay with instead.
+No biggie, just rewind.
+Switch payments from one card to another, up to 30 days after the payment was made of up to €5,000!
+Tap the transaction you want to move, click “Go Back in Time”, and swipe to the card you’d like to pay with instead.
 You just traveled back in time with your MasterCard!

-With Curve, you’ll earn 1% cash back for your first 30 days, and get regular one-off cashback offers of up to 20% from brands like Amazon Fresh, Just Eat, and many more.
+Cashback with Curve is possible in your first month of using the free card.
+You earn 1% cash back for your first 30 days.
 If you go premium, the cashback rewards are even better.
 Curve Black customers also get 1% cashback on three selected retailers for an unlimited time.
 And for Curve Metal customers, that doubles to 1% cashback on six retailers.

-Less talked about but just as useful, seeing all of the expenses you made with the different cards you have linked.
+Less talked about but just as helpful, seeing all of the expenses you made with the different cards you have linked.
 You have two tabs:

-Curve timeline will show you what you’ve spent when you’ve spent, and where you’ve spent it.
+Curve timeline will show you what you’ve spent, when you’ve spent it, and where you’ve spent it.
 You’ll get (optional) notifications every time you spend.